-Growing marijuana in Kansas is not as scary as you’d think.
-Kansas is one of the few states that continues to prohibit all forms of marijuana so it would make sense that it probably wouldn’t be a good place to grow.
-Well, that isn’t exactly true.
+The rules on growing marijuana in Kansas are not as straightforward as you’d think.
+Kansas is one of few states to prohibit all forms of marijuana, so it would make sense that the laws on growing it would be clearly spelled out.
+Surprisingly, this isn’t the case.
 Growing cannabis in Kansas is one of the least likely marijuana charges you’d face there.
 That is, unless, you were growing weed for the entire neighborhood.

 Possession of marijuana

-They say their drug tax does not mean they condone marijuana, but that it is an acknowledgment that people are smoking it.
-Since they took the time to tax wet plants, I’d say they are growing it too.
+The state’s drug tax does not condone the use of marijuana, but it does suggest an acknowledgment that people are consuming it.
+Since they took the time to create a tax for wet plants, it’s probably also safe to assume that they are growing it as well.